Waking Up (song): Chart performance

-The song debuted on the UK charts at #13 on 25 February 1995.
-The following week, it dropped to #22; the week after, it was at #33; and finally, the single was at #54 on 18 March.
+The song debuted on the UK Singles Chart at number 13 on 19 February 1995.
 "Waking Up" stayed on the chart for four weeks in total.
-It did not chart in the US.

 Music video

 The promotional music video for "Waking Up" features two different performances by the band.
 In both, the band members are wearing black clothing, and in one of the performances, they are surrounded by naked men sitting on the ground.